-Between 15 and 20 people shot at El Paso Walmart, suspected gunman in custody, Texas Lt.
-Gov. says
+Between 15 and 20 people shot at El Paso Walmart, one person in custody, officials say

 "He was just pointing at people and just shooting," she added.

-A witness told CBS News that he was about to enter the Walmart when he heard at least 10 gunshots and saw an elderly lady, fall to the ground.
+A witness told CBS News that he was about to enter the Walmart when he heard at least 10 gunshots and saw an elderly lady fall to the ground.
 He said he was not sure if she was shot.

 Videos showed some injured people being brought to a nearby Sam's Club.